hindu-comm/mail_stream_advaita-l/2017/08/DSV_in_the_advaitasi/286__Venkatraghavan_S.md

 wrote:

 >
->> Venkatraghavanji, ​I am not sure as to what sthUla and ​sUkShma means
+>> Venkatraghavanji, I am not sure as to what sthUla and sUkShma means
 > here in terms of shuktikA-rajat example in the context of DSV.
 >